Skip to content

 Collision semantics๐Ÿ”—

-Source IDs must be unique across all --source files and all pipeline-embedded sources: blocks.
-If the same ID appears in two different declaration sites, the daemon exits at startup with an error naming both file paths.
-This ensures operators have one canonical declaration site per source ID.
+Source IDs must be unique across every --source file (and across every directory the flag expands into).
+If the same ID appears in two different declaration sites the daemon exits at startup with an error naming both file paths, so there is exactly one canonical declaration site per source ID.

 Source types๐Ÿ”—